Staff and Governors

 The behaviour policy is based on the following principles:

-- Good behaviour will be commended and rewarded and sanctions will be applied where behaviour falls below the expected standard.
+• Good behaviour will be commended and rewarded, and sanctions will be applied where behaviour falls below the expected standard.

-- Good behaviour will underpin the ethos of this school making it a happy and safe place which pupils and staff enjoy attending.
+• Good behaviour will underpin the ethos of this school, making it a happy and safe place which pupils and staff enjoy attending.

 Our school behaviour policy is supported by other policies which have also been put into place to ensure that good behaviour is established in all aspects of the school’s life and work.
-Specifically, these are our policies on: Anti-Bullying, Child Protection and Safeguarding, Computing – Acceptable Use, E-Safety, Mental Health and Wellbeing and SEND.
+Specifically, these are our policies on: Anti-Bullying, Child Protection and Safeguarding, Computing – Acceptable Use, E-Safety, Positive Mental Health and Wellbeing, Suspensions and Exclusions and SEND.
 The governing body delegates the implementation of the behaviour policy to the headteacher and staff and it fully supports them as they apply the principles of that policy in the day to day running of the school.
 The governing body will review this statement of principles annually, and when they find it necessary.

 Other Committees